“At first, the parlor was used as the operating room where surgeries were performed under chandelier lights”

 *

-A decade before Scott-Webb Memorial Hospital opened, a hospital known as Tibbetts Private Hospital opened in 1921 at an unknown house in Hartland Village which operated into the late 1920s.
-A 1923 newspaper article noted some of the details of the facility operated by Mrs. Frances (Gordan) Tibbetts.
-She was born in Berlin, Germany in 1884 and came to the states where she married Leonard J. Tibbetts in 1904 in Gloucester, Massachusetts.
-They moved to Athens by 1910 then to Harmony where she was noted in the 1920 Census as “Nurse Trained”.
-The couple divorced by 1930 and she moved to Camden where she remained until her death in 1947.
+A decade before Scott-Webb Memorial Hospital opened, Mrs. Frances (Gordan) Tibbetts opened a private hospital in Hartland in 1921 known as Tibbetts Private Hospital at a currently unknown house which operated into the late 1920s.
+Frances was born in Berlin, Germany in 1884 and came to the states where she married Leonard J. Tibbetts in 1904 in Gloucester, Massachusetts.
+They moved to Athens by 1910 then by 1913 had moved to St Albans where she opened her first private hospital utilizing the medical services of Dr. Charles A. Moulton and Dr. Lynne H. Blanchard of Hartland.

 “The Town of Hartland should boast the fact she has so an efficient hospital as this one.
 For two years, Mrs. F. J. Tibbetts has worked tirelessly to make her hospital one which anyone would be proud of and now has one which is well known throughout the community.
 It is situated on one of the pretty streets of the town and has the appearance of a dwelling but inside its walls are modern requisites for obstetric, surgical and medical cases.
 It consists of a sanitary operating room with ample equipment, accommodations for many patients, the services always of a trained nurse, and attention to emergency calls day or night.
 Only the choicest of vegetables are used and most nutritious foods for the patients.
 The maternal department is up-to-date in every particular.
 Some of the best known physicians and surgeons come to this hospital bringing with them their own professions attendants.”